localvoid/ivi/README.md

 Google Mail: ~0.25
 ```

-There are no strict requirements how to respond to user actions, and some implementations are using event
+There also no strict requirements how to handle user interactions, almost all libraries are attaching event handlers to
-delegation technique to reduce number of event handlers to 2 per 8000-80000 DOM Elements (0.00025 - 0.000025).
+DOM nodes and some implementations are using event delegation technique to reduce number of event handlers to 2 per
+8000-80000 DOM Elements (0.00025 - 0.000025).

-Libraries like ivi are using synthetic events with a custom event dispatcher, so behind the scenes they are registering
+Libraries like React and ivi are using synthetic events with a custom event dispatcher, so behind the scenes they are
-one native event handler per each event type, but it is an internal implementation detail and the key difference is that
+registering one native event handler per each event type, but it is an internal implementation detail and the key
+difference between event delegation and synthetic events is that synthetic events doesn't break component encapsulation,
-it doesn't break component encapsulation, components aren't leaking any information about their DOM structure.
+components aren't leaking any information about their DOM structure.

-Synthetic events is another design decision that was made to improve performance of real applications by sacrificing
+Synthetic events is a design decision that was made to improve performance of real applications by sacrificing
-performance of some other cases.
-But when library demonstrates good numbers in benchmarks only by breaking
+performance of some other use cases.
+But when library is able to demonstrate good numbers in benchmarks only by breaking
 encapsulation guarantees with event delegation, is it even worth to consider such libraries for complex applications.

 #### Data Bindings per DOM Element